Which is “better”? Windows or Linux?

 So, what then?

-Personally I would use Linux as the "default option" because of its widespread use, renowned stability, reliability and level of security and - why not mention - lower costs.
+Personally I would use Linux as the “default option” because of its widespread use, renowned stability, reliability and level of security.
 However, some things are not available on the Linux platform.
-If your needs cannot be fully met by a Linux server, but they can be by a Windows server, then that's the time when Windows will definitely be the better choice.
+If your needs cannot be fully met by a Linux server, but they can be by a Windows server, then that’s the time when Windows will definitely be the better choice.